Gender-Affirming Post-Surgical Massage: A Safe, Supportive Path to Healing

 As a solo practitioner with expertise in post-surgical pain and adhesion formation, I provide one-on-one, personalized care that focuses entirely on your healing journey.
 Your comfort, autonomy, and well-being are my top priorities, and I strive to make every session a positive, affirming experience.

-If you are preparing for or recovering from gender-affirming surgery, massage therapy can help ease discomfort, improve mobility, and support your healing.
+If you are preparing for or recovering from Trans, Top or any other gender affirming surgery, massage therapy can help ease discomfort, improve mobility, and support your healing.

 📅 Book an appointment today to discuss how I can help support your recovery.